 Now that you’ve contained the liquid, it’s essential to create a clear physical boundary around the entire contaminated zone.
 This isn’t just about keeping the mess in one place; it’s about keeping people and pets out.
 Sewage contains harmful bacteria and pathogens that can cause serious illness.
 Use rope, stakes, caution tape, or even lawn chairs to block off the area.
 Make sure the barrier is visible and clearly marks the entire spill zone.
 This step is non-negotiable for safety, especially if you have curious kids or pets who play in the yard.
 The area should remain off-limits until the cleanup and disinfection process is complete.

-How to Clean the Affected Area
+How to Clean the Sewage Spill Area

 With the spill contained, it’s time to clean up.
 This is where you’ll remove the contamination and disinfect the area to make it safe again.
 Keep your protective gear on throughout this entire process.
 We’ll break it down into three steps: removing solids, treating with garden lime, and disinfecting.
 Following these steps carefully will help restore your yard.
 If the job feels too big, remember that professional help is always an option.

-Remove Solids and Debris
+Clear Away Solids and Debris

 First, you need to clear away any solid waste.
 Use a sturdy shovel or rake to scoop up the solids and place them directly into heavy-duty contractor trash bags.
 Don’t use flimsy bags here; you need something thick that won’t rip.
 Once a bag is about half-full, tie it securely and then place it inside a second bag.
 This double-bagging method is a simple but crucial step to prevent leaks.
 Set the sealed bags aside in a secure spot for proper disposal later.
 This initial removal is messy but essential for the next stages of cleaning.

-Apply Garden Lime
+Neutralize Odors with Garden Lime

 With the solids gone, your next step is to use garden lime, which you can find at most garden supply stores.
 Garden lime is great because it helps neutralize odors and dries up the remaining liquid waste, making it easier to handle.
 Generously sprinkle the lime over the entire affected area until it’s completely white.
 If you’re dealing with thicker patches, gently mix the lime in with your shovel.
 Let it sit and work its magic for a full 24 hours.
 Afterward, the dried mixture can be shoveled into double-bagged trash bags for disposal.

-Clean and Disinfect with Bleach
+Scrub and Disinfect with a Bleach Solution

 The final step is to thoroughly disinfect the area to kill any lingering germs.
 A simple DIY solution works well here.
 Mix one cup of household bleach with one gallon of water in a bucket or garden sprayer.
 Carefully apply the bleach solution to all surfaces that came into contact with the sewage.
 Let the solution sit for at least 30 minutes to give it enough time to eliminate harmful bacteria.
 After 30 minutes, lightly rinse the area with a garden hose.
 For persistent issues or large-scale contamination, our emergency plumbing team can ensure the area is professionally sanitized.